18VAC110-20-690. Persons or entities authorized or required to obtain a controlled substances registration.

 18VAC110-20-735.
 Requirements for dispensing of naloxone by trained individuals.

-B. The naloxone shall be labeled with directions for use in accordance with the prescriber's standing order, date of dispensing, name of person receiving drug, drug name, strength, name and the telephone number for the entity associated with the controlled substances registration.
+B. The naloxone shall be labeled with directions for use in accordance with the prescriber's standing order, date of dispensing, name of person receiving the drug, drug name and strength, and the name and the telephone number for the entity associated with the controlled substances registration.

-D. In the event of a manufacturer recall, the supervising practitioner or responsible party associated with the controlled substances registration certificate shall ensure compliance with any recall procedures as issued by the manufacturer, United States Food and Drug Administration, or board to ensure affected drug is transferred to a person or entity authorized to possess the drug for return or destruction.
+D. In the event of a manufacturer recall, the supervising practitioner or responsible party associated with the controlled substances registration certificate shall ensure compliance with recall procedures as issued by the manufacturer, U.S. Food and Drug Administration, or board to ensure an affected drug is transferred to a person or entity authorized to possess the drug for return or destruction.

-E. Except for a prescriber's standing order which must be maintained on-site for a period of not less than two years from the date of the last dispensing, records shall be filed chronologically and maintained for a period of not less than two years from the date of transaction.
+E. Except for a prescriber's standing order, which shall be maintained on site for a period of not less than two years from the date of the last dispensing, records shall be filed chronologically and maintained for a period of not less than two years from the date of transaction.